Find Trade Colleges

 Check out the allied health undergraduate certificate programs at these schools if you want to attend one of the most popular in Kentucky.

 Our 2023 rankings named Jefferson Community and Technical College the most popular school in Kentucky for allied health professions students working on their undergraduate certificate.
-Jefferson Community and Technical College is a fairly large public school located in the large city of Louisville.
+Jefferson Community and Technical College is a fairly large public school located in the city of Louisville.

 Of the 24 students majoring in allied health at Jefferson Community and Technical College, 38% are male and 63% are female.